-Any e-commerce business that uses a merchant account to sell their products needs a VAR sheet.
+Any e-commerce business that uses a merchant account to sell its products needs a VAR sheet.
 However, if you’re a new site owner or you’ve been using alternative payment methods so far, you might be unfamiliar with the term.

 At Blue Payment Agency we’re here to make online payments easy, which is why we want to bring the term VAR to your attention, explain what it means, and why it’s important.